alanshaw/innerhtml/README.md

 #### options.objectMode

-Setting this to true will cause the writable stream to expect DOM nodes written to it.
+Setting this to true will cause the writable stream to expect DOM nodes to be written to it.

 #### options.append

-Setting this to true will cause the writable stream to append the existing content to the node instead of replacing it.
+Setting this to true will cause the writable stream to append to the existing content of the node instead of replacing it.